-We’re building a second Murray River crossing to connect Echuca and Moama to make it quicker and easier for you to travel across the Campaspe and Murray Rivers.
+As part of the largest transport infrastructure project in northern Victoria, we’re building a second Murray River crossing to connect Echuca and Moama to make it quicker and easier for you to travel across the Campaspe and Murray rivers.

 Building a new bridge across the Murray River will improve the way people live, work and travel around Echuca and Moama.

 We understand the complex balance of improving road safety and connecting communities whilst caring for our natural environment.